AC-Amiya233/Middleware24Fall-QuickDrop-Official/reproduce/readMe.md

 You can run the codes [code_1](fig2_with_recovering%2Fcode) and [code_2](fig2_without_recovering%2Fcode).
 The command lines have been included in their folders if computing device available, or directly check the running results the new running platform is an i9-13900K CPU and a RTX3090.

-Thanks for recognaize our work.
+Thanks for recognizing our work.